Christian Bethancourt Preview, Player Props: Rays vs. Marlins

 Christian Bethancourt At The Plate

-- Bethancourt has 15 doubles, eight home runs and 13 walks while batting .232.
+- Bethancourt is batting .232 with 15 doubles, eight home runs and 13 walks.

-- Bethancourt has reached base via a hit in 46 games this year (of 84 played), and had multiple hits in 14 of those games.

-- In 9.5% of his games this season, he has hit a home run, and 2.8% of his trips to the dish.
+- He has homered in 9.4% of his games this season, and 2.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.